-Microarchitectural behavior
+Microarchitectural Behavior

-hardware performance Accessing counters that are present in modern processors, like the number of instructions executed or cache misses, can provide meaningful information to characterize the interaction between frameworks and hardware.
+Accessing hardware performance counters that are present in modern processors, like the number of instructions executed or cache misses, can provide meaningful information to characterize the interaction between frameworks and hardware.
 Moreover, these metrics can be utilized to compare different alternatives in a more fine-grained fashion than just considering overall metrics like execution time.
-The values of the counters can be accessed in several ways, using APIs like PAPI (Browne et al (2000)) or monitoring tools like perf and Oprofile.
+The values of the counters can be accessed in several ways, using APIs like PAPI (Browne et al. 2000) or monitoring tools like perf and Oprofile.